Electric car costs: What does an electric car really cost?

 How much does it cost to charge an electric car at home?

-The cheapest option is under six francs per 100 kilometres using a Wallbox at home.
+The cheapest option is less than six francs per 100 kilometres, which is a Wallbox at home.

 How much does it cost to charge an electric car at a public charging station?

-At public charging stations the price is determined by consumption per kilowatt-hour as well as the start and parking fees.
-The price therefore varies depending on the power output of the charging station, the car and the cable as well as the size of the battery.
-Fast-charging stations are more expensive than slower ones: according to TCS, you usually pay for 250 to 300 kilometres between 30 and 40 francs.
+At public charging stations the price is based on the consumption per kilowatt hour as well as the starting and parking fees.
+The price therefore differs depending on the output of the charging station, the car and cable as well as the size of the battery.
+Fast-charging stations are more expensive than slower stations: according to TCS, you usually pay for 250 to 300 kilometres between 30 and 40 francs.

-Some companies, supermarkets or hotels provide their customers and employees with free charging options at their disposal.
-Please note that some charging stations require special charging cards or memberships.
+Some companies, supermarkets or hotels provide their customers and employees with free charging facilities Bear in mind that some charging stations require special charging cards or memberships.

-Tip: at Energie Schweiz you will find an overview of all charging stations in Switzerland, and on gratis-laden.com you will find free charging stations listed.
+Tip: At Energie Schweiz you can find an overview of all charging stations in Switzerland, and on gratis-laden.com free charging stations are listed.

 Range and use

-With a full charge, most electric cars can travel between 370 and 470 kilometres.
-This is more than sufficient for most daily needs.
+With a full charge you can drive with most electric cars between 370 and 470 kilometres.
+This is more than enough for most people’s daily needs.
 Before buying, check the manufacturer’s range specifications and compare them with your own needs.
-And: Note that the range can be significantly lower in winter.
+And: keep in mind that the range can be significantly lower in winter can be significantly lower.

 This article was first published on 27.06.2024